 - (a) The customer shall provide District representatives with safe, clear access and entry to customer premises for service related work.
-The District's facilities and equipment must remain unobstructed and accessible at all reasonable times so the District may install, inspect, maintain, remove, read, connect or disconnect equipment, wiring, metering devices, etc. Per the District's Electrical Service Requirements(ESR), customers must provide a minimum of 3' clearance in front of and around the meter.
-Examples of items obstructing access include but are not limited to the following: trees, vegetation, structures, material from projects, yard tools, cars/boats, garbage cans, etc. - (b) If necessary for access, the customer will provide and pay for relocation of obstructed District facilities to a location acceptable to the District. - (c) Where the District's meters are located in a designated electrical or meter room, all customers must comply with the District's Electrical Service Requirements Manual (ESR), which requires the installation and maintenance of a BEST Access locking system as defined in the ESR Section 5 for the life of services to the premises.
-The ESR is available at https://www.snopud.com/doing-business/construction-remodel/guides-requirements/. - (d) Where an individual meter or other District equipment is currently located within a locked door(s), the customer shall either provide the District with an access key or code or choose to install a BEST Access locking system as defined in the ESR Section 5. - (e) Customers who have installed or are installing gates with padlocks must allow the installation of a District furnished locking device to adjoin the customer's lock.
-Customers installing electronic access gate(s) shall install a BEST Access keyed switch locking system keyed to the District's "P" key for access. - (f) Access fees may be imposed and/or service disconnected for failure to: - Provide District representatives with safe unobstructed access - Install and maintain a BEST Access locking system where required.
-Please note that an access fee may be charged for each room that is noncompliant in a building or building complex - Provide District representatives with an access key or code - Allow installation of a District furnished locking device to adjoin a customer's lock on a gate. - Install on an electronic access gate a BEST Access keyed switch locking system keyed to the District's "P" key for access - (g) The customer shall provide space and protection for District property on his premises, including meters, instrument transformers, wires and other facilities installed by and belonging to the District. - (h) Although the customer is responsible at all times for maintaining customer-owned wiring and equipment, the District may inspect customer wiring or equipment before or after service connection.
+The District's facilities and equipment must remain unobstructed and accessible at all reasonable times so the District may install, inspect, maintain, remove, read, connect or disconnect equipment, wiring, metering devices, etc. Per the District's Electrical Service Requirements (ESR), customers must provide a minimum of 3' clearance in front of and around the meter.
+Examples of items obstructing access include but are not limited to the following: trees, vegetation, structures, material from projects, yard tools, cars/boats, garbage cans, etc. - (b) If necessary for access, the customer will provide and pay for relocation of obstructed District facilities to a location acceptable to the District. - (c) Where the District's meters are located in a designated electrical or meter room, all customers must comply with the District's Electrical Service Requirements Manual (ESR), which requires the installation and maintenance of a BEST Access locking system as defined in Section 5 of the ESR for the life of services to the premises.
+The ESR is available at Electrical Service Requirements - Home. - (d) Where an individual meter or other District equipment is currently located within a locked door(s), the customer shall either provide the District with an access key or code or choose to install a BEST Access locking system as defined in Section 5 of the ESR. - (e) Customers who have installed or are installing gates with padlocks must allow the installation of a District furnished locking device to adjoin the customer's lock.
+Customers installing electronic access gate(s) shall install a BEST Access keyed switch locking system keyed to the District's "P" key for access. - (f) Access fees may be imposed and/or service disconnected for failure to: - Provide District representatives with safe unobstructed access; - Install and maintain a BEST Access locking system where required (Please note that an access fee may be charged for each room that is noncompliant in a building or building complex); - Provide District representatives with an access key or code; - Allow installation of a District furnished locking device to adjoin a customer's lock on a gate; or - Install on an electronic access gate a BEST Access keyed switch locking system keyed to the District's "P" key for access